 The adjusted basis of an asset is its cost after you've taken various tax provisions into the calculation.
 You'll pay capital gains tax or have a capital loss based on the difference between your adjusted basis and the amount for which you eventually sell the asset.

 The higher your basis, the less you'll pay in capital gains tax when you sell.
 Some adjustments can increase your basis in an asset, while others can reduce it, and this generally is not a good thing at tax time.

-Calculating adjusted basis in an asset begins with its original purchase price.
-You can increase your basis from there by adding on the amount of money you've spent improving the asset, as well as by amounts you might have paid for legal fees or selling costs.
+Calculating your adjusted basis in an asset begins with its original purchase price.
+You can increase your basis from there by adding the amount of money you've spent improving the asset, as well as any amounts you might have paid for legal fees or the costs of sale.

 Your basis decreases if you must subtract amounts that you previously claimed as tax deductions, such as depreciation, casualty losses, or theft losses.

 How Adjusted Basis Works

 Your basis would be the amount of money you initially paid for the property, such as if you sell real estate that you didn't live in for the required number of years to allow you to qualify for a capital gains tax exclusion on its sale.
 You can then add the cost of any capital improvements you might have made, as well agent commissions and other costs of sale.